anasty17/mirror-leech-telegram-bot/README.md

 - DOWNLOAD_STATUS_UPDATE_INTERVAL : A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it 5 seconds at least)
 - OWNER_ID : The Telegram user ID (not username) of the owner of the bot
 - AUTO_DELETE_MESSAGE_DURATION : Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly.
 Note: Set to -1 to never automatically delete messages
 - IS_TEAM_DRIVE : (Optional field) Set to "True" if GDRIVE_FOLDER_ID is from a Team Drive else False or Leave it empty.
+- USE_SERVICE_ACCOUNTS: (Optional field) (Leave empty if unsure) Whether to use service accounts or not.
+For this to work see  "Using service accounts" section below.
 - INDEX_URL : (Optional field) Refer to https://github.com/maple3142/GDIndex/ The URL should not have any trailing '/'
 - API_KEY : This is to authenticate to your telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org DO NOT put this in quotes.
 - API_HASH : This is to authenticate to your telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org